teoks0199/tp/docs/DeveloperGuide.md

 1. User requests to list stalls
 2. FoodNotes shows a list of stalls
 3. User requests to view a stall
+4. FoodNotes shows the menu items and review of the stall
-4. User requests to add a review to a menu item in the stall
+5. User requests to add a review to a menu item in the stall
-5. FoodNotes add review to the menu item
+6. FoodNotes add review to the menu item

     Use case ends.